 Where to rent: Vermillion Houseboats

 Located in the Blue Ridge Mountains in rural southwestern Virginia, Smith Mountain Lake is 32-square-mile body of water with numerous inlets.
 The lake has become a popular place for wakeboarding, with competitions held throughout the summer.
 In between all the water activity, boaters can pull into one of the many lakeside pubs and restaurants for some refreshments.

 Where to rent: Parrot Cove Marina Boat Rentals & Sales

-Where to rent: Jamestown Resort and Marina, Beaver Creek Resort, and Burnside Marina
+Where to rent: Jamestown Resort & Marina, Beaver Creek Resort, and Burnside Marina

 Once ranked as the No. 1 houseboating lake by the marina directory Pick A Slip, Dale Hollow Lake is known for being a party spot where nearly every marina rents out houseboats.
 There's an abundance of deep coves ideal for water skiing and wakeboarding.
 The smallmouth bass are also plentiful here, a big plus for the fishing enthusiasts.

 Boaters are drawn to Shuswap Lake by its beauty and seclusion.
 Shuswap, about 280 miles from Vancouver, is in a region known for its recreational lakeshore communities, such as the tourist town of Salmon Arm, where there are many beaches, marinas, and the longest wooden wharf in North America.

 Where to rent: Twin Anchors Marina

 Just outside the sprawling city of Atlanta is Georgia's largest lake, drawing houseboaters with its natural beauty.
 Lake Lanier offers hundreds of islands to explore and nearly 700 miles of tree-covered shoreline.
 LanierWorld, a beach and waterpark, is also a popular attraction among boaters.